Distinction of the Steinberg representation and the dual group of a symmetric space

 \end{section}

-\begin{section}{Harmonic functions in the algebraically closed field case} In the previous section we proved a necessary condition for the existence of a non zero harmonic function on $\Gamma_{aff,F}(X)$.
-In this section we begin working on the other direction, which requires constructing harmonic functions on our hyper graphs.
-Let $\Bar{F}$ be the algebraic closure of $F$.
-In this section we will construct a non zero harmonic function on $\Gamma_{\Bar{F}}(X)$ under the assumption that $X$ is quasi split.
-In the following sections we will upgrade this construction to $\Gamma_{aff,F}(X)$ and $\Gamma_{F}(X)$.
+\begin{section}{Harmonic functions in the algebraically closed field case} In the previous Section we proved a necessary condition for the existence of a non-zero harmonic function on $\Gamma^1_{aff,F}(X)$.
+In this Section we begin the work for the second direction, which entails the construction of harmonic functions on our hyper-graphs.
+Let $\Bar{F}$ be the algebraic closure of a finite field $F$.
+In this section we construct a non-zero harmonic function on $\Gamma_{\Bar{F}}(X)$ under the assumption that $X$ is quasi-split.
+In the following sections we upgrade this construction to $\Gamma_{F}(X)$ and to $\Gamma_{aff,F}(X)$.

-\begin{defn} Let $\Gamma$ be a hyper graph whose hyper edges are labeled by a finite set $L$, let $L'\subset L$.
-We call a vertex $v$ of $\Gamma$, $L'$ full if for every label $\alpha\in L'$ the hyper edge with label $\alpha$ that contains $v$ is of size at least two.
-In the case $L'=L$ we call an $L$ full vertex just full. \end{defn}
+\begin{defn} Let $\Gamma$ be a hyper-graph whose hyper-edges are labeled by a finite set $L$, let $L'\subset L$.
+Let $v$ be a vertex of $\Gamma$.
+We call $v$ $L'$ full if for every label $\alpha\in L'$ the hyper-edge with label $\alpha$ that contains $v$ is of size at least two.
+In the case $L'=L$ we refer to a $L$ full vertex as a full. \end{defn}